Absurdities in Modern Physics:

 between each frequency.

 aspect of the problem is illustrated in the following way.
-In the case
+In

-of Heisenberg's model, we consider an initial wave with an unlimited
+of Heisenberg's model, we consider an initial wave with an

 time.
-Within a wave packet, coherence is maintained at one frequency as
+Within a wave packet, coherence is maintained at one

 long as the wave maintains its phase relationship.
-The amplitude of the
+The amplitude

 signal varies according to a time-dependent sine function, as